Original Weirs Beach Train Station (1859-1879)

 The Weirs engraving and information was repeated in the third edition in 1875, and in a fourth, final edition in 1876.

-This is a very rare, circa 1870 photograph of the original Weirs Beach train station.
+This is a very rare, circa 1870 photograph of the original Weirs Beach train station and an outbuilding sunken several feet below the tracks.
 It was part of a stereoview (#351) by the Kilburn Brothers.
 Circa 1870, Lakeside Avenue was a meadow!
 The street was probably cleared of brush shortly after, circa 1871.
 On January 5, 1883, the Laconia Democrat newspaper reported, “At the Weirs, the new road from the railroad bridge to Doe’s brickyard is under good headway.”
 The road was initially called Railroad Avenue, and it was completed by the end of May, 1883.
 Another decade later, in July, 1894, the Laconia Democrat reported that “….workmen were making a big improvement to Railroad Square”, the block at the center of the Weirs.
 “A large amount of grade has been hauled in and the roadway is now about level with the railroad tracks, instead of from two to three feet below.”
-It is unknown exactly when the street was renamed Lakeside Avenue, but in the 1910’s, the new name was well established.
+It is probable the street was renamed Lakeside Avenue shortly after the 1894 improvement.
+A February, 1899 Laconia Democrat article noted that the Laconia Street Railway planned to extend its tracks “… over said Lakeside Avenue to its terminus at a point near the brickyards.”

 Second Weirs Beach Train Station